-Contractholder funds represent interest-bearing liabilities arising from the sale of products such as interest-sensitive life insurance, fixed annuities, funding agreements and, prior to December 31, 2011, bank deposits.
+Contractholder funds represent interest-bearing liabilities arising from the sale of products such as interest-sensitive life insurance, fixed annuities and funding agreements.
 The balance of contractholder funds is equal to the cumulative deposits received and interest credited to the contractholder less cumulative contract benefits, surrenders, withdrawals, maturities and contract charges for mortality or administrative expenses.
 The following table shows the changes in contractholder funds for the years ended December 31.

-(\$ in millions) Contractholder funds, beginning balance \$ 2013 39,319 \$ 2012 42,332 \$ 2011 48,195 Deposits Fixed annuities Interest-sensitive life insurance Bank deposits Total deposits 1,062 1,378 2,440 928 1,347 2,275 667 1,291 360 2,318 Interest credited 1,295 1,323 1,629 Benefits, withdrawals, maturities and other adjustments Benefits Surrenders and partial withdrawals Bank withdrawals Maturities of and interest payments on institutional products Contract charges Net transfers from separate accounts Fair value hedge adjustments for institutional products Other adjustments (1) Total benefits, withdrawals, maturities and other adjustments (1,535) (3,299) (1,799) (1,112) 12 (72) (7,805) $(1,463) \\ (3,990) \\ \\ (138) \\ (1,066) \\ 11 \\ \\ 35 \\ (6,611)$ (1,461) (4,935) (1,463) (867) (1,028) 12 (34) (34) (9,810) Contractholder funds classified as held for sale Contractholder funds, ending balance \$ (10,945) 24,304 \$ 39,319 \$ 42,332
+(\$ in millions) Contractholder funds, beginning balance Contractholder funds classified as held for sale, beginning balance Total contractholder funds, including those classified as held for sale 2014 \$ 24,304 10,945 35,249 \$ 42,332 Deposits Interest-sensitive life insurance Fixed annuities Total deposits 1,059 274 1,333 1,062 1,347 928 2,275 Interest credited 919 1,295 1,323 Benefits, withdrawals, maturities and other adjustments Benefits Surrenders and partial withdrawals Maturities of and interest payments on institutional products Contract charges Net transfers from separate accounts Other adjustments (1) Total benefits, withdrawals, maturities and other adjustments Contractholder funds sold in LBL disposition (1,197 (2,273 (2 (881 7 36 (4,310 (10,662 (3,299) (1,799) (1,112) 12 (72) (7,805) (1,463) (3,990) (138) (1,066) 11 35 (6,611) Contractholder funds classified as held for sale, ending balance Contractholder funds, ending balance (10,945) \$ 24,304 \$ 39,319

-(1) The table above illustrates the changes in contractholder funds, which are presented gross of reinsurance recoverables on the Consolidated Statements of Financial Position.
+The table above illustrates the changes in contractholder funds, which are presented gross of reinsurance recoverables on the Consolidated Statements of Financial Position.
 The table above is intended to supplement our discussion and analysis of revenues, which are presented net of reinsurance on the Consolidated Statements of Operations.
 As a result, the net change in contractholder funds associated with products reinsured to third parties is reflected as a component of the other adjustments line.

-Contractholder funds decreased 38.2%, 7.1% and 12.2% in 2013, 2012 and 2011, respectively.
-The decrease in 2013 reflects the reclassification of contractholder funds held for sale relating to the pending LBL sale.
-Contractholder funds including those classified as held for sale decreased 10.4% in 2013, reflecting a large institutional product maturity in 2013 and our continuing strategy to reduce our concentration in spread-based products.
-Average contractholder funds decreased 22.1% in 2013 compared to 2012 and 9.8% in 2012 compared to 2011.
+Contractholder funds decreased 7.3% in 2014 due to no longer offering fixed annuity products beginning January 1, 2014.
+Contractholder funds decreased 38.2% in 2013 reflecting the reclassification of contractholder funds held for sale relating to the LBL sale.
+Contractholder funds, including those classified as held for sale, decreased 10.4% in 2013, reflecting a large institutional product maturity in 2013 and our continuing strategy to reduce our concentration in spread-based products.

-Contractholder deposits increased 7.3% in 2013 compared to 2012, primarily due to increased fixed annuity deposits driven by the new equity-indexed annuity products and higher deposits on immediate annuities, as well as higher deposits on interest-sensitive life insurance.
-Contractholder deposits decreased 1.9% in 2012 compared to 2011, primarily due to increased fixed annuity deposits driven by new equity-indexed annuity products launched in second quarter 2012 being more than offset by the absence of Allstate Bank deposits in 2012.
+Contractholder deposits decreased 45.4% in 2014 compared to 2013, primarily due to no longer offering fixed annuity products beginning January 1, 2014, as well as lower deposits on interest-sensitive life insurance due to the LBL sale.
+Contractholder deposits increased 7.3% in 2013 compared to 2012, primarily due to increased fixed annuity deposits driven by the new equity-indexed annuity products and higher deposits on immediate annuities, as well as higher deposits on interest-sensitive life insurance

+Surrenders and partial withdrawals on deferred fixed annuities and interest-sensitive life insurance products decreased 31.1% to \$2.27 billion in 2014 from \$3.30 billion in 2013, primarily due to the LBL sale.
 Surrenders and partial withdrawals on deferred fixed annuities and interest-sensitive life insurance products decreased 17.3% to \$3.30 billion in 2013 from \$3.99 billion in 2012.
-Surrenders and partial withdrawals on deferred fixed annuities and interest-sensitive life insurance products decreased 19.1% to \$3.99 billion in 2012 from \$4.94 billion in 2011.
-2011 had elevated surrenders on fixed annuities resulting from crediting rate actions and a large number of contracts reaching the 30-45 day period (typically at their 5 or 6 year anniversary) during which there is no surrender charge.
-The surrender and partial withdrawal rate on deferred fixed annuities and interest-sensitive life insurance products, based on the beginning of year contractholder funds, was 10.2% in 2013 compared to 11.3% in 2012 and 12.6% in 2011.
+The surrender and partial withdrawal rate on deferred fixed annuities and interest-sensitive life insurance products, based on the beginning of year contractholder funds, was 9.9% in 2014 compared to 10.2% in 2013 and 11.3% in 2012.

-Maturities of and interest payments on institutional products in 2013 include a \$1.75 billion maturity.
-There are \$85 million of institutional products outstanding as of December 31, 2013.
-Maturities of and interest payments on institutional products decreased to \$138 million in 2012 from \$867 million in 2011, reflecting differences in the timing and magnitude of maturities.
+Maturities of and interest payments on institutional products included a \$1.75 billion maturity in 2013.
+There are \$85 million of institutional products outstanding as of December 31, 2014.